defenseunicorns/uds-core/docs/CONFIGURE_POLICY_EXEMPTIONS.md

 ## Configuring UDS-CORE Policy Exemptions

 By default policy exemptions ([UDSExemptions](../src/pepr/operator/crd/generated/exemption-v1alpha1.ts)) are only allowed in a single namespace -- `uds-policy-exemptions`.
-While this is an anti-pattern for how CRDs typically work in Kubernetes, we believe this is a best practice for these reasons:
+We recognize this is not a conventional pattern in K8s, but believe it is ideal for UDS for the following reasons:

+- highlights the fact that an exemption can reduce the overall security posture of the cluster
-- makes maintaining rbac for controlling exemptions easier
+- makes maintaining RBAC for controlling exemptions more straightforward
-- reduces the risk that an unintentional mis-configuration of rbac allows a cluster exemption that would otherwise be denied
+- reduces the risk that an unintentional mis-configuration of RBAC allows a cluster exemption that would otherwise be denied
-- increases organization for cluster management, monitoring, and reporting
-- promotes a flow or process of approval

 ## Allow All Namespaces